North Scanian Regiment: Mechanics School

 The Mechanics School (Mekanikerskolan, MekS) was an army school and part of the unit's technical department.
 The school was built in Kristianstad in August 1984 and was located in the schoolhouse, or building 130.
 The school was organized in four educational programs, the Combat Vehicle Program, the Turret Program, the Telephone Program and the Vehicle Program.
 The Combat Vehicle Program trained conscripts, technical officers and workshop personnel on Stridsvagn 104 and Pansarbandvagn 302.
 The Turret Program trained conscripts (from P 4, P 6, P 10 and P 18), technical officers and workshop personnel on the weapon systems of Stridsvagn 104, Pansarbandvagn 302 and firearms.
 The Telephone Program trained conscript mechanics in the entire Southern Military District.
-The Vehicle Program was located at Wendes Artillery Regiment in Norra Åsum, and trained cconscript mechanics (from A 3, I 11, I 12, Ing 2, Lv 4 and P 6) on all types of off-road vehicles.
+The Vehicle Program was located at Wendes Artillery Regiment in Norra Åsum, and trained conscript mechanics (from A 3, I 11, I 12, Ing 2, Lv 4 and P 6) on all types of off-road vehicles.